vadimkantorov/fastvideofeat/README.md

   - Compute HOG, HOF, MBH and save the descriptors in descriptors.txt:
     > $ ./fastvideofeat -i video.avi > descriptors.txt

-  - Compute only HOF and MBH from the first 500 frames and save the descriptors in descriptors.txt:
+  - Compute only HOF and MBH from the first 600 frames and save the descriptors in descriptors.txt:
-    > $ ./fastvideofeat -i video.avi -hog no -hof yes -mbh yes -f 1-500 > descriptors.txt
+    > $ ./fastvideofeat -i video.avi -hog no -hof yes -mbh yes -f 1-600 > descriptors.txt

+More examples in samples/compute_mpeg_features.sh.

 ### fastfv
-The tool accepts descriptors on the standard input and writes Fisher vector (FV) to the standard output or a specified HDF5 file.
+The tool accepts descriptors on the standard input and writes Fisher vector (FV) to the standard output.
+The code for saving to an HDF5 file is commented out, try to hack it if you need it.

+**IMPORTANT** The computed Fisher vectors are non-normalized.
+Please apply signed square rooting / power normalization, L2-normalization, clipping etc before training a classifier.
 ##### Command-line options:

 Option | Default | Description
 --- | --- | ---
---xnpos 0 | | specifies the column with **x** coordinate of the s-t patch in the descriptor array --xntot 1.0 | 1.0 | specifies the frame width.
-If the **x** coordinate is non-normalized, this option is mandatory --ynpos 1 | | specifies the column with **y** coordinate of the s-t patch in the descriptor array --yntot 1.0 | 1.0 | specifies the frame width.
-If the **y** coordinate is non-normalized, this option is mandatory --tnpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --tntot 1.0 | 1.0 | specifies the frame width.
-If the **t** coordinate is non-normalized, this option is mandatory -o out.h5 | | specifies the output HDF5 file
+--xnpos 0 | | specifies the column with **x** coordinate of the s-t patch in the descriptor array --xtot 1.0 | 1.0 | specifies the frame width.
+If the **x** coordinate is non-normalized, this option is mandatory --ynpos 1 | | specifies the column with **y** coordinate of the s-t patch in the descriptor array --ytot 1.0 | 1.0 | specifies the frame height.
+If the **y** coordinate is non-normalized, this option is mandatory --tnpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --ttot 192 | 1.0 | specifies the number of frames in the video (actually the last PTS of the video, usually the two are equivalent, but not always).
+If the **t** coordinate is non-normalized, this option is mandatory
 --gmm_k 256 | 256 | specifies the number of GMM components used for FV computation
 --knn 5 | 5 | FV parts corresponding to these many closest GMM centroids will be updated during processing of every input descriptor
 --vocab 9-104 hog_K256.vocab | | specifies descriptor type location and path to GMM vocabs.
 This option is mandatory, and several options of this kind are allowed.